-In November we had a webinar called Digitalizing Food Safety that was hosted by Senzemo.
-Luka and Blaž gave us a good preview of how IoT can solve multiple issues in the food industry.
-We also had a guest speaker, our partner Morag Meikle from MFC, who is a food safety expert with decades of experience and he talked about specific benefits that he offers to clients with the help of our sensors.
+In November, we hosted a webinar titled Digitalizing Food Safety, organized by Senzemo.
+Luka and Blaž introduced how IoT can solve real-world challenges in the food industry.
+Our guest speaker, Morag Meikle from MFC—a food safety expert with decades of experience—shared how her clients benefit from using our sensors.

 So, how does Digitalizing Food Safety work?